bgulanowski/workshop-feedback/README.md

 - New "wall" tool: generate filled rhomboids by extruding a path in a given direction
 - support for resizing the window in windowed mode
+- option-double-right-click to automatically move camera to a point

 **Bug fixes**
 - CMD-R activates the Region Selection tool